- Contact: (916) 653-3595 / [email protected]

 The costs are as follows:

-- Approved Educational Course- $75 for our seminar, $55 for our self-study course with workbook or $35 for our online course.
-Course fees are non-refundable.
+- Approved Educational Course- $99 for our seminar or $45 for our online course.
+Live notary seminar and online notary course fees are non-refundable.

 - Color Passport Photo - approximately $10.00 - $15.00